 U.S. Treasury - Treasury Hunt® helps you find matured savings bonds that have not been cashed.
 Depending on whether you have the bonds or not, and the issuance year, you can either search online using your SSN or submit a form provided.

 Canada Pension Plan (CPP) and Old Age Security (OAS) may be available for people who lived and worked in Canada for a period of time.
 There are a multitude of variables to consider to know whether your past contributions can be either added to your U.S. Social Security qualifications or would become a separate check.
-Visit Service Canada’s FAQ section or contact them directly about your particular circumstances.
+Contact Service Canada directly about your particular circumstances.

 This article was created by SeniorNavigator staff.
 Information for this article was received from the Commonwealth of Virginia website and additional national online research on the topic.